AgilityInc/AgilityReactSampleSite/README.md

 ## Try it Out
 1. Download the source code by downloading as a Zip or clone the repository
 2. Rename the Web.config.sample file in the root of the /Website folder to Web.config
-3. Contact [support@agilitycms.com](mailTo:support@agilitycms.com) to get a CMS WebsiteName and SecurityKey
+3. Contact [support@agilitycms.com](mailTo:support@agilitycms.com) to get a CMS WebsiteName and SecurityKey, UGC Base Url, UGC API Key, and UGC API Password
-4. Set your WebsiteName and SecurityKey in the web.config
+4. Set your WebsiteName and SecurityKey in the agility.web section of the web.config
+5. Set your UGC details in the app settings

 ## Issues
 See [Issues](https://github.com/AgilityInc/AgilityReactSampleSite/issues) for a list of features to be implemented and any related bugs.